IbrahimKhalil/SemiorbitFramework/README.md

 # Semiorbit Framework

-**Semiorbit** is a friendly, no fat code with the same taste of advanced PHP framework.
-Its main goal is to provide most useful new "web apps" development techniques in an easy to use, straight forward and lightweight tools.
+**Semiorbit** is a friendly, no fat code with the same taste of an advanced PHP framework.
+It provides the most useful "web apps" development techniques in a practical, straightforward and lightweight tools.

 In addition to rapid development process, Semiorbit Framework has a flexible coding rules with mostly configurable naming and skeleton conventions, so "Feel at Home!".